graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 since no {GraphQL request error} has occurred it is seen as a "partial response".

-If the GraphQL response does not contain the {data} entry then it must contain the {errors} entry as indicated in the GraphQL specification, and the server MUST reply with a `4xx` or `5xx` status code as appropriate.
+If the GraphQL response does not contain the {data} entry then the server MUST reply with a `4xx` or `5xx` status code as appropriate.

+Note: The GraphQL specification indicates that the only situation in which the GraphQL response does not include the {data} entry is one in which the {errors}
+entry is populated.

 If the GraphQL request is invalid (e.g. it is malformed, or does not pass validation) then the server SHOULD reply with `400` status code.